Euclid's Elements

 Outline of the proof

-The statement says that there are more than any finite number n of prime numbers.
-Suppose that a1, a2, ..., an are prime numbers.
-Euclid, as usual takes an specific small number, n = 3, of primes to illustrate the general case.
+Suppose that there are n primes, a1, a2, ..., an.
+Euclid, as usual, takes an specific small number, n = 3, of primes to illustrate the general case.
 Let m be the least common multiple of all of them.
 (This least common multiple was also considered in proposition IX.14.
-It wasn't noted in the proof of that proposition that the least common multiple of primes is their product, and it isn't noted in this proof, either.)
+It wasn’t noted in the proof of that proposition that the least common multiple of primes is their product, and it isn't noted in this proof, either.)

 Consider the number m + 1.
 If it's prime, then there are at least n + 1 primes.

 So suppose m + 1 is not prime.
 Then according to VII.31, some prime g divides it.
-But g cannot be any of the primes a1, a2, ..., an , since they all divide m and do not divide m + 1.
+But g cannot be any of the primes a1, a2, ..., an, since they all divide m and do not divide m + 1.
 Therefore, there are at least n + 1 primes.
+Q.E.D.